Upper campus residence halls (University of Pittsburgh): Panther Hall

 Panther Hall, opened in 2006, is one of the newest residence halls at the University of Pittsburgh.
 Designed by Perkins Eastman Architects, its construction cost $33.2 million.
 It is located on the upper campus adjacent to the Petersen Events Center and just west of K. Leroy Irvis Hall, it is ten-floors and houses 511 men and women, primarily upperclass students, in air-conditioned rooms that are a combination of three- and five-person suites, and doubles with private baths.

-An open lounge, study area, and laundry facilities are on every floor, and the commons area contains Thirst & 10 coffee cart, a fitness center, a meeting room, and a student mail center.
+An open lounge, study area, and laundry facilities are on every floor, and the commons area contains a fitness center and a meeting room.

 Panther Hall houses six Living Learning Communities: Civic Engagement and Community Service, the Entrepreneurial Experience, Natural Science Research, Social Science Research, Upper-class Engineering, and Multicultural Affairs.
 A resident director, a program coordinator, and ten resident assistants are on staff.